puruhirave/Synchronous-Bounded-Buffer/README.md

 ```

 ## Consumer:
-Initially Consumer is waiting on 'SempEmpty' semaphore because it is initialized with Zero i.e. initially Buffer is empty.
-Once data is written by Producer and signalled by 'SempEmpty' semaphore which in turn increment available resource count.
+Initially Consumers are waiting on 'SempEmpty' semaphore because it is initialized with Zero i.e. initially Buffer is empty.
+Once data is written by Producer and signalled by 'SempEmpty.signal()' call, which in turn increment available resource count.
 Then one of the waiting Consumer will get chance and 'semEmpty.wait()' executed which reduces resource count by one.
-And acquire lock, read data, increment read index and finally call 'semFull.signal()' to signal one waiting Producer that one position is free now to overwrite data.
+And then acquire lock, read data, increment read index and finally call 'semFull.signal()' to signal one of the waiting Producer indicating that one position is free now to overwrite the data into Buffer.

 ```C
 Consumer